Skip to main content

 THE 261 Writing for the Theatre I (4 Credits)

 The means and methods of the playwright.
 Analysis of the structure and dialogue of a few selected plays.
+Weekly and biweekly exercises in dramatic writing.
 Goal for beginning playwrights: to draft a one-act play by the end of the semester.
-Plays by students are considered for staging.
 Writing sample required.
 Instructor permission required. {A}

 Fall, Spring